GWALN/gwaln/README.md

 #### Configure

-1. Copy or create `.gwalnrc.json`.
+1. Run `gwaln init` to create `~/.gwaln/.gwalnrc.json` and populate node, blockchain, and publish defaults.
-2. Run `gwaln init` to populate node, blockchain, and publish defaults.
+2. All user data (topics, snapshots, analysis, notes) will be stored in `~/.gwaln/`.

 #### Build and test